wuxxin/infra-shared/docs/scripts.md

 ## `port_forward.py`

-This script requests a port forwarding so that a `serve-port` is reachable on a `public-port`.
+Requests a port forwarding so that a `serve-port` is reachable on a `public-port`.

 Usage: